lilynguyen0818/Project-Mining-information-from-text-data/README.md

 ## Task 3: Graphs and Social Networks

-Unweighted nad weighted networks of the abstracts of similarity are drawn using obtained similar pairs for different threshold.
+Unweighted and weighted networks of the abstracts of similarity are drawn using obtained similar pairs for different threshold.
 Based on those networks, the communities are identified  and visualized using gephi software.